divine-ray/Servilia/Sentinel of Steel.md

+As if a corpse was poorly buried, with its partly rotten partly torn off limbs and skin shown in unsightly ways and pose.
+Stagnant, yet suspended and dormant it lies there.

 > [!WARNING] AI slop
 > Amidst the rugged landscape, a solemn monument to a bygone era stands as the remnants of a defunct war machine once deployed by the Mekhanites in their relentless conflict against the Nolka.
 The skeletal husk of this colossal mechanical behemoth lies silent, a testament to the ferocity and ingenuity of the warfare that once engulfed the region.